Oridak771/Vandal-DB/docs/getting-started.md

 # Getting Started

-This guide will walk you through the process of setting up Phantom-DB and creating your first database clone.
+This guide will walk you through the process of setting up Vandal-DB and creating your first database clone.

 ## Prerequisites